sivagms/acrdocs/container-registry-get-started-azure-cli.md

 ## Manage admin credentials
 An admin account is automatically created for each container registry and is disabled by default.
-The admin account is intended only as a stopgap, mainly for Azure portal users to have a quick way to login to a newly created registry.
+The admin account is intended only as a stopgap, mainly for Azure portal users to test login to a newly created registry.
+It is not recommended to share the admin account with other users.
 For Container Registry preview, use of a service principal is recommended.

 The following examples show **az acr** CLI commands to manage the admin credentials for your container registry.